 To commemorate this legacy, throughout the 2016-17 academic year the university will honor notable alumni, celebrate historical milestones, and gather for special events and speakers.
-Visit alumni.georgefox.edu/ events for the latest event details.

-Gift Brings 'The Saint John's Bible' to Campus for Second Year to campus this fall.
-The work is an exact replication of the original in Minnesota - the first major illuminated, hand-calligraphed Bible in more than 500 years - and is designed to last for a millennium.
+Visit alumni.georgefox.edu/ events for the latest event to campus this fall.
+The work is an exact replication of the original in Minnesota - the first major illuminated, hand-calligraphed Bible in more than 500 years and is designed to last for a millennium.